 Malachite doesn’t occur in wonderful prismatic transparent crystals like most minerals.
 Its crystals are tiny, acicular or needle-like crystals clustered so tightly the mineral is found mainly as a solid banded pattern.

 At major shows and in museums, I’m sure you have admired the superb gem boxes, a fine lapidary art form designed by my friend Nicoli Medvedev.
-When Nicoli moved to the U.S. from Russia, Rock & Gem introduced his work to the world with an article I wrote.
-Now his creations are featured in many major museums and personal art collections.
+His creations are featured in many major museums and personal art collections.

 The reason malachite has not been used more in works of art and in the decorative arts is its lack of availability.
 Our copper mines only produce limited amounts of malachite as a secondary mineral.
 Malachite simply was not found in overwhelming amounts, so access to this gorgeous mineral showing wonderful curving bands of varying green colors was severely limited.